SpartnerNL/Laravel-Excel/docs/export/queued.md

 ```

 Behind the scenes the query will be chunked and multiple jobs will be chained.
 These jobs will be executed in the correct order,
-and will only execute if non of the previous have failed.
+and will only execute if none of the previous have failed.

 ### Implicit Export queueing